 Setting Up UFW Firewall for Nginx

 Configuring the UFW firewall with your Nginx server is crucial for security and to permit external access to standard web ports.
-The good news is that Nginx offers profiles that simplify the UFW setup process.
+Fortunately, Nginx offers profiles that simplify the UFW setup process.

-If you haven’t installed UFW on your Debian system yet, execute the command below:
+First, if you haven’t installed UFW on your Debian system yet, execute the command below.
+For a comprehensive firewall setup, see the guide on installing UFW on Debian.

 sudo apt install ufw